Leyera

 Questions & answers

-What export and GDP magnitudes are typically cited for a potential EU–India FTA?
+What export and GDP magnitudes does Allianz Research cite for a potential EU–India FTA?

-Illustrative public scenarios mention on the order of USD19.2bn per year in extra EU exports (about +0.3%) and about +0.1 percentage point to EU GDP, with Germany, France, and Italy often listed among the largest absolute beneficiaries.
-These are scenario illustrations, not forecasts.
+Allianz Research’s scenario work points to on the order of USD19.2bn per year in extra EU exports (about +0.3%) and about +0.1 percentage point to EU GDP, with Germany, France, and Italy among the largest absolute beneficiaries in those models.
+Results are scenario-dependent and published with the usual research disclaimers.

-What could India gain in the same illustrative framing?
+What could India gain in the same Allianz Research analysis?

-Figures in the same class of analysis suggest roughly USD11.7bn annually for India, split between new trade (~USD9.0bn) and diversion from other partners (~USD2.7bn), depending on treaty design and modelling assumptions.
+The same research framework suggests roughly USD11.7bn annually for India, split between new trade (~USD9.0bn) and diversion from other partners (~USD2.7bn), depending on treaty design and modelling assumptions.

 Why might EU car exports to India rise only modestly despite tariff headlines?